kimoVoid/BetaQOL/README.md

 - Connection improvements
   - TCPNoDelay enabled
   - Removed unnecessary delays (about 300ms improvement)
-- Packets can be read/sent outside of tick method, making it faster
 - Server can read KeepAlive packets
   - This can be used to measure player ping
-- Tablist support (Beta QOL client mod compatibility)
+- Player list support (Beta QOL client mod compatibility)
 - Added new commands & simple command interface
   - `/clear` - Clears your inventory
   - `/debug (option)` - Debug info about the server/world